JerberthRocha/JerberthRocha/README.md

 Here are some ideas to get you started:
 -->

-- Bacharel em Ciência da Computação
+- Formado em Ciência da Computação
 - Estudando Python